-To become a gathering place for the broader community that inspires and encourages the exploration of history in order to understand the past, its relevance to the present, and enlighten the decisions of tomorrow.
+To become a gathering place for the broader community that inspires and encourages the exploration of history.

 Give people of all ages and backgrounds access and opportunity to learn about the past through interpretive programs and exhibits, research, publications and events.